sutongkui/PoissonFilter/Readme.md

-### What's ths?
-It's for fluid simulation speed up, including the list featuers:
+### What's this?
+It's for speed up of possion equation solver , especially in fluid simulation, including the list featuers:

+- Easy to use
 - Convert Jacobi iterations to convolution kernel
 - SVD for kernel decomposition
 - Support 2D and 3D